Scotland

 Aberdeenshire

-It has a few surprises, including bottlenose dolphins off the coast, as well as Cairngorms National Park, which is twice the size of the Lake District.
-Royal Deeside – home to the Highland Games and Balmoral Castle – sits here too.
+It has a few surprises, including bottlenose dolphins off the coast, as well as Cairngorms National Park, which is twice the size of the Lake District in England.
+Royal Deeside is here too – home to the Highland Games and Balmoral Castle.

 Argyll and Bute

-Made up of small towns, villages, lochs, and over 20 inhabited islands, the scenic region has one of the sparsest populations in Scotland – so there’s little fear of feeling swamped.
-It also has the honour of having featured in both a James Bond film, and a Paul McCartney song.
+The scenic region has one of the sparsest populations in Scotland – so there’s little fear of feeling swamped.
+It has featured in both a James Bond film and a Paul McCartney song.

 Ayrshire and Arran